Frequently asked questions

 How do I add or swap products in my existing subscription?

 If you want to try a new flavour or add a bag of treats to your next scheduled delivery, you can do this directly in your portal.
 Select 'Manage Subscription' and use the 'Add Product' or 'Swap' feature.
-This allows you to keep your existing discount while rotating between our Soya-Free recipes or adding seasonal supplements to your order.
+This allows you to keep your existing discount while rotating between our Soya-Free recipes or adding additional important supplements to your order.

 Is there a discount for subscribers?